Growyourbrand.net Reference notes on brand consequence May 2026

 Run these checks before saying yes.

-The useful answer may be rebrand, refresh, reposition, prove, or stop.
+The useful answer may be rebrand, refresh, reposition, repair proof, or stop.
 The checks separate those paths.

 01